usmanalimaan/action-cloud-run/README.md

-# Github Action for Google Cloud Run branch preview deployments
+# Github Action for Google Cloud Run branch deployments

 Authenticate with gcloud, build and push image to GCR and deploy as a new revision or branch preview to Cloud Run.